popupcity/staal-stenen-stemmen/README.md

 # Staal stenen stemmen

-The web application for the cultural project _Staal stenen stemmen_ on the industrial heritage of Amsterdam-Noord.
+A web application for the cultural project _Staal stenen stemmen_ on the industrial heritage of Amsterdam-Noord.